 Para 18.

 The State Language Department notes that despite the economic problems of Georgia, the labor market does not necessarily imply knowledge of the state language in all spheres.
-Representatives of ethnic minorities are easily employed in spheres. employment knowledge of the state state language.
+Representatives of ethnic minorities are easily employed in some spheres.
+However, there are spheres where knowledge of the state language is necessary.

 The Office of the State Minister of Georgia for Reconciliation and Civic Equality clarifies that the Law on State Language brings the definition of the “language of national minorities” and the provisions for the use of minority languages in the municipalities compactly populated by ethnic minorities.